Kevin Harvick: Broadcasting career

 On January 25, 2015, it was reported that Harvick, along with Jeff Gordon, Brad Keselowski, and Danica Patrick, would serve as a rotating analyst for Xfinity Series races with NASCAR on Fox.
 Harvick was the first of the four to commentate, starting at Daytona; he also worked at Las Vegas, Dover, and the Truck Series race at Talladega.

 In June 2017, Harvick was the play-by-play commentator for the Fox NASCAR broadcast of the Xfinity race at Pocono as part of a Cup drivers-only coverage, he worked alongside Joey Logano and Clint Bowyer in the broadcast booth.
 Fox brought back the Drivers Only broadcast in 2018 at Talladega and 2019 at Charlotte in May, and the trio reprised their roles in the booth both years.

 Harvick was scheduled to be later into Fox's guest analysts in 2020, but all assignments and "Drivers Only" were cancelled because of restrictions that prevented Fox from hosting broadcasts on-site after the March Phoenix round.
 However, in 2021, Harvick was included in the lineup of guest analysts, and he served as a color commentator at Darlington in May.

 On February 5, 2023, Fox Sports and Harvick announced that he would be joining the Fox NASCAR broadcast booth in 2024, joining Mike Joy and former RCR and SHR teammate Clint Bowyer starting in 2024.
 Harvick serves as the Craftsman Truck Series' play-by-play commentator for Drivers Only and is, on occasion, a backup play-by-play commentator.

+In February 2024, Harvick was announced as the host of new podcast style series produced by Fox Sports titled "Kevin Harvick's Happy Hour" that is focused on NASCAR coverage that is also hosted by Kaitlyn Vincie and Mamba Smith that is currently ongoing.
+In February 2026, Fox Sports announced that Harvick would serve as host alongside Will Buxton on an additional motorsports-focused podcast series named after the former TV network Speed.